 Demon baby — Taikonaught

 Got a bun in the oven this year and hoping to plan a costume around that?
-This simple three-part print slipped under your shirt will definitely get you some double takes!
+This simple three-part print is designed to slip under your shirt, and is practically guaranteed to get you some double takes!

 Bugged-out eyeballs — Stephen Kongsle